harshit700/DESIGN-PATTERNS-JAVA/README.md

 calls to the adaptee class methods.
 3. The code demonstrates how to adapt a WordDocumentUploader to work with an OnlineApplication class that expects a DocumentUploader.

+# Implement the class Adapter pattern
+1. Class Adapter Pattern: This pattern allows you to extend the functionality of existing class by creating a new adapter class that inherits from it.
+2. Implementation Steps:
+a.)
+Extend the existing class (e.g, WordDocumentUploader) in the adapter class (e.g, WordDocumentAdapter). b.)
+Override methods in the adapter class to modify or enhance their behaviour.
+3. Comparison with Object Adapter Pattern: The class adapter pattern can be simpler and involve less code, but it is less flexible as it can only work with one specific class.